lqueryvg/sud/readme.txt

 Indexes (Idea)

-    Indexes are like constraint groups in that they store data about candidates, with a view to detecting certain types of conditions for different solving techniques.
+    Indexes are like constraint groups in that they store data about candidates, with a view to detecting conditions for different solving techniques.

     For example, to detect Single Position, we could create an index on a constraint group which, for each value not yet found, lists the cells the